 This shows that the MoJ must start to record transgender prisoner numbers more accurately.
 It is not good enough to say they do not know the total figures and it is not good enough to say they do not know how many male-bodied prisoners are ALREADY in women’s prisons.

 The absolute numbers or percentages quoted by Fair Play for Women is not what matters here.
 We have flagged up a problem that must be addressed by more accurate reporting by the MoJ.

 The prison service is not recording data on transgender prisoners systematically.
-The Ministry of Justice and the prison service did not supply information via Freedom of Information requests, as they stated that there is no ‘business or legal case’ for recording the data; Fair Play for Women strongly disagrees.
+The MoJ and the prison service did not supply information via Freedom of Information requests, as they stated that there is no ‘business or legal case’ for recording the data.
+Fair Play for Women strongly disagrees.
 This information is necessary to enable an accurate risk assessment of the impact of proposed reforms to the Gender Recognition Act 2004 on the women’s prison population.
 Fair Play for Women analysed the individual prison inspection reports for all the prisons in England and Wales and has produced this report.

 Investigation into the number of trans-identifying males in prison in England and Wales and their offender profiles

 Study conducted by Dr Nicola Williams and contributors from Fair Play for Women